Cleaving a Puzzle-Tree

 I keep shrapnel pulled from wounds where children were shot,

 I am custodian of erasures.
 I am curator of loss

 in this museum that protects not what is left, but what is lost.

-‘Cleaving a Puzzle-Tree’, ‘Museum’ and ‘Frozen Food’ are © Doireann Ní Ghríofa
+‘Cleaving a Puzzle-Tree’ and other poems © Doireann Ní Ghríofa

 |Doireann Ní Ghríofa is an award-winning bilingual poet, writing both in Irish and in English.
 Paula Meehan awarded her the Ireland Chair of Poetry Bursary 2014-2015.
 Her collections are Résheoid, Dúlasair (Coiscéim), A Hummingbird, your Heart (Smithereens Press) and Clasp (Dedalus Press).
 Her work is regularly broadcast on RTE Radio One.
 Doireann’s poems have previously appeared in literary journals in Ireland and internationally (in Canada, France, Mexico, USA, Scotland and England).
 Two of her poems are currently Pushcart Prize nominated.